 While the Bambu Indah Hotel in Bali isn’t underwater, the view from its Udang House is so incredible, we had to include it.
 The tempered glass floor gives spectacular views into the shrimp pond the house was built upon, meaning you could spend hours lounging and gazing at the marine activity while in bed.

-The InterContinental Shimao Wonderland, located close the Shanghai, isn’t completed just yet.
-But it’s so close, we had to include this unique hotel.
+The InterContinental Shimao Wonderland, located close the Shanghai, finally opened to the public in late 2018 after a decade of construction.
 Architects Atkins Design built the futuristic, luxury accommodations into the side of a quarry.
-The 370-room hotel will include two underwater levels holding a restaurant and guest rooms.
-There will be an artificial waterfall on site and guests will be encouraged to partake in water sports.
-Set to open in late 2017, rooms will start at $200.
+The 370-room hotel includes two underwater levels holding a restaurant and guest rooms.
+There is an artificial waterfall on site and guests are encouraged to partake in water sports in the hotel’s large sports center.